Pontoons and Saltwater: 8 Salient Tips to Save You From Salinity

 5. Avoid electrolysis deterioration

 Okay, so just what's this about electrolysis deterioration?
 Well, saltwater enhances extra electrical currents.
 In turn, it causes any metals to corrode at a faster rate.
-In order to avoid electrolysis deterioration, you'll need to install zinc anodes.
+To avoid electrolysis deterioration, you'll need to install zinc anodes.

-Zinc anodes, also referred to as sacrificial anodes, act as protective buffers against corrosion.
+Zinc anodes, or sacrificial anodes, act as protective buffers against corrosion.
 In short, since the saltwater is drawn to electrical currents, it gravitates toward the zinc anodes instead, saving your motor (that's why the word "sacrificial" - you're sacrificing the anodes for the sake of your motor).

 This Martyr Hanging Anode (check price on Amazon) is a great and clever one for boaters.
 Most motors have them on the motor, but this is a handy option.